L0RDR0B/L0RDR0B.github.io/_posts/2020-01-17-virtual-environments-coursework.markdown

 [GitHub Repository][virtual-environments].

-Virtual Reality Escape Room, created as coursework for our Fourth Year module Virtual Environments at UCL.
+This is a Virtual Reality Escape Room, created as coursework for our Fourth Year module Virtual Environments at UCL.
 Created in collaboration with Dabeer Mirza, Julia Ronneberger and Ruizhe "Ray" Zheng.
+This was programmed in C# within Unity.

 This escape room takes the form of a four-levelled series of trials, where the player is being recruited by an all-powerful wizard (voicelines provided by me!) to become their next apprentice.
 The trials use a mixture of virtual and augmented reality, requiring some physical setup for certain rooms.
 The player is allowed to freely move around the room both physically and by teleporting.